Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ![Cashpoint](../../Assets/Screenshots/POS/Sales/Cashpoint/Product.png "[Cashpoint]")

-1. Click the offer in the bill list whose amount you want to change.
+1. Click the offer in the bill list whose price you want to edit.
     The detail view of the offer is displayed in the bill list.

     ![Offer detail](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/ProductDetails.png "[Offer detail]")